MichaelCade/90DaysOfDevOps/Days/day65.md

 Our second task was to set a ping, this is not an ICMP ping but a python script to report back `pong` on successful connectivity to remote or localhost. [ansible.builtin.ping](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/ping_module.html)

-Then our third or really our second defined task as the first one will run unless you disable was the printing of a message telling us our OS.
+Then our third or our second defined task as the first one will run unless you disable was the printing of a message telling us our OS.
 In this task we are using conditionals, we could run this playbook against all different types of operating systems and this would return the OS name.
 We are simply messaging this output for ease but we could add a task to say something like:

 ```Yaml
 tasks: